albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 * ɸ1<ɸ2 better for unimodal
 * ɸ1ɸ2 better for multimodal
 * low ɸ1 and ɸ2 smoother trajectories
-* high ɸ1 and ɸ2 higher acceleration, abrupt movemnts
+* high ɸ1 and ɸ2 higher acceleration, abrupt movements

 #### What are the similarities and differences between EAs and PSO?